-- Inform students that they are going to participate in a unique program that has been designed to help them develop skills to lead active, healthy lifestyles. - Refer to the online, downloadable Student guide, reminding them that the guide is theirs to use throughout the program. - Have students look through their guide and explain that you have a companion Leader's Guide that will assist class discussions surrounding the physical and emotional aspects of developing healthy active lifestyles as young adults.
+- Inform students that they are going to participate in a unique program that has been designed to help them develop skills to lead active, healthy lifestyles. - Distribute Growing #LIKEAGIRL Student Guide and Growing Up Male Student Guide as appropriate reminding them that the guide is theirs to use throughout the program and theirs to keep afterwards. - Have students look through their guide and explain that you have a companion Leader's Guide that will assist class discussions surrounding the physical and emotional aspects of developing healthy active lifestyles as young women and men.